the episode

 Lynn McLarty: And so that’s what keeps me going.

 Kimberly Faith: Well, you know, I think you’ve kind of hit the nail on the head.
 I mean, people that I know, I have a lot of older clients who are in that bracket over the age of 80.
-And the one thing I notice is that really entertaining themselves to death because they don’t have purpose beyond just themselves.
+And the one thing I notice is that they’re really entertaining themselves to death because they don’t have a purpose beyond just themselves.

 Lynn McLarty: Right.